bucklj4/CS1XA3/Assign1/README.md

 This part of the script returns a file called todo.log that contains all of the lines in the project's source files where the tag #TODO appears.
 It ignores the changes.log file (could raise duplicates of the same #TODO lines) and the ProjectAnalyze.sh script itself.

 ### Question 4 ###
 This part of the script adds 'main = undefined' to any Haskell files which do not already contain this line to ensure even plain, non-module Haskell files are checked.
-Then, it checks all Haskell files for errors and returns them in a file called error.log
+Then, it checks all Haskell files for errors and returns them in a file called error.log.

 ### Question 5 (Bonus Feature) ###
 This part of the script asks the user if they want a print-out of the three created files, and should they please, it prints them out.